-1.2.1 Drawings
+2.2.1 Drawings

-The drawing set provides the basis of design documentation used for the assessment and are essential for certification (see 1c and 1d).
+The drawing set provides the basis of design documentation used for the assessment and is essential for certification (see 2c and 2d).
 The set of drawings must be drawn to scale and should include a version number and/or date.
 If the design documentation does not ensure clarity of information and readability, assessors are encouraged to request an improved standard of documentation.
-The set should comprise of the items listed in Table 1-1 at a minimum, but not be limited to:
+The set should include the items listed in Table 2-1 at a minimum:

-Table 1-1 Drawing set examples
+Table 2-1: Drawing set examples

-SITE PLAN Minimum requirements include: Additional details may include: Example-site plan north point indicating true north (See Chapter 3) location postcode location of the dwelling in relation to the site street address details fences contours overshadowing structures such as adjacent buildings (see Chapter 9) FLOOR PLAN/S Additional details may include: Example-floor plan room layout and room names or types building and room dimensions window and door locations numbering of individual dwellings (for Class 2 buildings) window and door sizes floor coverings locations of ceiling penetrations such as exhaust fans and downlights location of ceiling fans shading structures such as eaves, pergolas and privacy screens ELEVATIONS Minimum requirements include: Additional details may include: Example-elevation window and door location, size and opening type roof pitch, material and style external wall materials external wall and roof colours window openability and offset shading structures such as eaves, pergolas and privacy screens ground level/s, floor level/s, and relative ceiling height/s SECTIONS Minimum requirements include: Additional details may include: Example-section ground level/s, floor level/s, and relative ceiling heights roof construction, materials and systems location of insulation subfloor construction window head hight stair details
+SITE PLAN Minimum requirements include: north point indicating true north (See Chapter 4) location postcode Additional details may include: location of the dwelling in relation to the site street address details fences contours overshadowing structures such as adjacent buildings (see Chapter 10) title boundary bearings FLOOR PLAN/S Minimum requirements include: room layout and room names or types building and room dimensions window and door locations numbering of individual dwellings (for Class 2 buildings) Additional details may include: window and door sizes floor coverings locations of ceiling penetrations such as exhaust fans and downlights location of ceiling fans shading structures such as eaves, pergolas and privacy screens ELEVATIONS Minimum requirements include: window and door location, size and opening type roof pitch, material and style external wall materials Additional details may include: external wall and roof colours window openability and offset shading structures such as eaves, pergolas and privacy screens ground level/s, floor level/s and relative ceiling height/s SECTIONSMinimum requirements include:ground level/s, floor level/s and relative ceiling heights Additional details may include: roof construction, materials and systems location of insulation subfloor construction window head height stair details